pd-externals/tipoftheday-plugin/README.md

 ### GIF format for tips

-GIFs should be no larger than 650x533 pixels.
+GIFs should be no larger than 550 pixels wide.
 Animated GIFs will be played back at a framerate of 10fps (the settings in the GIF are ignored).